TheSameerAhmed/anger-detection-ml/README.md

     - Since, this notebook looks to remove audio files from our dataset that have a low agreement in terms of labelling between our participants.
 Due to size limitations imposed on GitHub repositories we cannot upload all our data (audio files worth `10GB`+ in total)
 2. `modelling.ipynb` contains certain hyperparameter tuning code blocks that have been intentionally commented out.
 This is done so that the notebook can be run within a reasonable amount of time.
     - Not commenting those hyperparameter tuning code block leads the total time taken to run the notebook to over 8 hours.
-3. Radar plot in `visualizations.ipynb` require a cerain version of plotly or else the packages run into a dependency problem.
+3. Radar plots in `visualizations.ipynb` require a cerain version of plotly or else the packages run into a dependency problem.
 We recommend uncommenting the code block in `visualizations.ipynb` to `Install Packages`, particularly the last comment in that code.
     - Alternatively, you can run the following `pip` command to ensure there are no problems with the `plotly` version:
     ```
     pip install --upgrade nbformat